dhmncivichacks/timewebsite/README.md

 1. Log in to Github
 1. Visit https://github.com/dhmncivichacks/timewebsite
 1. Click the word "Fork" in the upper right of this page.
 This makes a copy of the source code under your user account with Github.
-1. Visit your forked copy at `https://github.com/<YOUR GITHUB USERNAME>/timewebsite`
-1. Click the small icon of a clipboard to copy the url to your clipboard.

 #### From your command prompt: